-Members Credit Union’s Scholarship Program was established in 1996 to provide funds to help members continue their education.
+Members Credit Union’s Scholarship Program was established in 1996 to help members continue their education.
 A college education is one of the most important investments a person can make, and Members Credit Union is dedicated to helping its members with that investment.

 The Scholarship Selection Committee will evaluate applicants based on the following criteria:

 - Demonstrated academic ability.
 Transcripts, including GPA (a minimum GPA of 3.00 is required).
 First-year students should include high school records with continuing students including high school records and college records as needed.

 - Demonstrated writing ability.
 The applicant must submit an essay on the topic: A founding principle of all credit unions is to provide financial education so that members can successfully set and reach their financial goals.
 What financial goals do you have, and how can your credit union help you make wise financial choices and reach your goals?